Ethos

 D E S I G N

-t h e p a t t e r n s
+p r e c e d e n t s & p a t t e r n s

 The patterns of my timber-work are inspired and influenced by many different cultures.
 The primary influence upon my overall design and joinery choices arise from English roots.
 Heavy timber carpentry evolved with the changing uses and architectural styles of buildings through the mid 19th Century.
 Consequently, historical examples and precedents abound and I rely wholeheartedly upon these as guides in developing design.